buffaloj/BufTools.DataStorage/README.md

 ```

 ## Scalar Functions
-To use a Scalar Function that lives in the database, you first define an empty static function in C# with the same signature as the DB function and mark it with [Function(dbFuncName)].
+To use a Scalar Function that lives in the database, first define an empty static function in C# with the same signature as the DB function and mark it with [Function(dbFuncName)].
 That function can then be used from within a LINQ query.

 Define the function:
 ```cs